gitlabhq/gitlab-recipes/install/CentOS_6.md

                    system-config-firewall-tui python-devel redis sudo mysql-server wget \
                    mysql-devel crontabs logwatch logrotate sendmail-cf qtwebkit qtwebkit-devel \
                    perl-Time-HiRes

+**IMPORTANT NOTE About Redhat EL 6**

+During an installation on an official RHEL 6.3 we found that some packages (in our case gdbm-devel, libffi-devel and libicu-devel) were NOT installed.
+You MUST make sure that all the packages are installed.
+The simplest way is to run the above command for a second time and you'll see quite easily of everything is either already installed or "No package XXX available".
+When you run into this issue you can try installing these required packages from the CentOS distribution.

 ### Update CentOS to the latest set of patches